thephpleague/omnipay/README.md

 [Stack Overflow](http://stackoverflow.com/).
 Be sure to add the [omnipay tag](http://stackoverflow.com/questions/tagged/omnipay) so it can be easily found.

+If you want to keep up to date with release anouncements, discuss ideas for the project, or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which you can subscribe to.

 If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/adrianmacneil/omnipay/issues), or better yet, fork the library and submit a pull request.